alvinj/Teleport/INSTALL.md

 ------------

-As mentioned on [the Teleport page](http://alvinalexander.com/linux/linux-teleport-command-cd-improved), the teleport command ("tp") is an improved version of the traditional Unix/Linux/GNU cd command.
+As mentioned on [the Teleport page](http://alvinalexander.com/linux/linux-teleport-command-cd-improved), the teleport command (=tp=) is an improved version of the traditional Unix/Linux/GNU cd command.
 A simple way to think about it is that its the cd command, with a memory.